Best places to go fishing in Croatia (and the rules you must abide by)

 In Croatia, fishing without a license is not allowed.

-You can learn how to get a fishing license in Croatia here.
-In this post, we provide instructions on both sea and freshwater fishing licenses.
+You can learn how to get a Croatian fishing license in this post, which provides instructions on both sea and freshwater fishing licenses.

 Recreational and sport sea fishing allows you to catch up to 5 kilograms of fish and other marine organisms in one day.
 This amount can only be higher by the weight of one fish or one other marine organism that you catch.

 The allowed amount of live shellfish is up to 2 kilograms out of the total allowed amount of five kilograms.
-This is not valid for mussels (dagnje).
+This is not valid for dagnje (mussels).
 You can catch up to 5 kilograms of mussels per day.

 Marine organisms include: